psamuels00/echo-api/README.md

 - add support for an http location in addition to file and text
 - add support for use as a library in addition to use as a service
+- request sequence is relative to the path + selector_type +..., but it should not include parameter values from the path (eg: /id:22 should include only /id)
 - add option for a user id (eg: _echo_id=psamuels/healthalgo-tracking-api) to set up a shared echo server
 - optimize by cacheing file contents as unresolved templates (and maybe the resolved instances too??)
 - optimize by precompiling all the static regular expressions, like EchoServer.param_pat